spookyQubit/TrafficSignClassification/writeup_template.md

 6) Learning rate
 7) Batch size

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
-* test set accuracy of ?

-If an iterative approach was chosen:
+An iterative approach was chosen to come up with the final model:
 * What was the first architecture that was tried and why was it chosen?
+At first, a LeNet architechture with five layers were chosen with parameters same as in LeNet5 with {learning_rate: 0.001, BATCH_SIZE: 100, EPOCH: 5}.
+No dropout was used.
 * What were some problems with the initial architecture?
+The initial architechture had a huge gap between training and validation accuracy.
+Also, the validation acuracy was around 91%, not acceptable as per the requirements of the project.
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+In order to increase the accuracy, I increased the number of feature maps in the convolutional layers.
+For first layer, feature maps was increased from 6 to 12.
+For the second convolutional layer, the number of feature maps were increased from 16 to 32.
+This adjustment increased the accuracy but still there was considerable overfitting.
+In order to address the problem, dropout was added to the fully connected layer.
+Also one of the fully connected layer was completeley dropped.
+This considerably reduced overfitting and gave a validation accuracy of around 96%.
+Once this architechture was decided, the learning rate was lowered the batch size was reduced and the number of epochs were increased to 50.
+* The initial weights of the layers were chosen as discussed by [Andrej Karapathy](http://cs231n.github.io/neural-networks-2/)

+Final results
+* Training set accuracy of 1.00%
+* Validation set accuracy of 97.2%
+* Test set accuracy of 95.2%
+* New Test set accuracy of 80% (5 new images)

 ###Test a Model on New Images